IBM-Cloud/docs/services/IoT/devices/device_mgmt/custom_actions.md

 # Extending device management
 {: #custom_actions}
-*Last updated: 24 June 2016*
+*Last updated: 6 July 2016*
 {: .last-updated}

-You can extend the device management capabilities in your {{site.data.keyword.iot_short_full}} to suit your requirements by adding device management extensions through either the REST API or the dashboard that is provided in {{site.data.keyword.Bluemix_notm}}.
+You can extend the device management capabilities in your {{site.data.keyword.iot_full}} to suit your requirements by adding device management extensions through either the REST API or the dashboard that is provided in {{site.data.keyword.Bluemix_notm}}.

 By default, the following device management actions are provided and supported by the {{site.data.keyword.iot_short_notm}}:
 - Device reboot